odudex/krux/docs/getting-started/entropy.en.md

 Calculating Shannon's entropy on a real sample of dice rolls provides insights into the actual randomness and fairness of the dice and rolling conditions.
 Deviations from the theoretical entropy reflect the natural imperfections and variances inherent in real-world scenarios.
 This understanding helps in evaluating and improving the fairness and randomness of dice or similar systems.

 Shannon's entropy evaluates the statistical probability distribution of samples of a dice roll.
 An even distribution results in higher entropy, closer to the theoretical maximum entropy, which assumes perfectly distributed rolls.
-An uneven distribution, created, for example, by a biased die, will result in lower Shannon entropy.
+An uneven distribution, created, for example, by a biased die, will result in lower Shannon's entropy.
 In an extreme case, with a terribly biased die that always lands on the same side, Shannon's entropy will be zero.

 ## Cryptographic Entropy